ruruchouu/DH150-Christine-Yu/Assignment07/README.md

 - I also checked the contrast between black (#000000) and white (#FFFFFF).
 It passed all color contrast testing.
 <img src="./contrast.png" width ="50%">

+- I wanted to check the level of contrast between the color of the search bar and the background shade of blue (#1D6FDE); however, Figma did not show me the color in hexadecimal format.
+The search bar color utilized a surface overlay which meant it was a darkened shade of the background color of 12%.
+Because of this, I am unsure if the level of contrast is satisfactory for the search bar.